Independent Therapy for Parents under Assessment

 Work is structured and tailored to the individual.
 Sessions draw on NICE approved CBT and therapeutic counselling practice with a focus on increasing insight, stability through harm reduction and personal responsibility.

-This provision is designed to sit alongside assessment without influencing assessment outcomes and was successfully piloted in a Sefton based OFSTED-registered RFC alongside other therapeutic interventions since 2023.
+This provision is designed to sit alongside assessment without influencing assessment outcomes and was successfully piloted in a Sefton based Ofsted-registered RFC alongside other therapeutic interventions since 2023.

 Duration: Up to 50 minutes